 Even though the American system doesn’t cover everybody, it’s still expensive.
 A 2019 study by the Johns Hopkins Bloomberg School of Public Health found that the U.S. spends far more per person on health care than any other developed country.

 The researchers found that health care costs the most in the U.S. not because Americans use more care, but because we pay higher prices for pretty much everything.
 Another study, published in the Journal of the American Medical Association (JAMA) in March 2018, backs up this conclusion.
-It found that, compared with 10 other high-income countries – Australia, Canada, Denmark, France, Germany, Great Britain, Japan, the Netherlands, Sweden, and Switzerland — the U.S. spends 1.5 to 3 times as much on prescription drug costs and 1.4 to 2.5 times as much on a generalist physician’s average salary.
+It found the U.S. spends 1.5 to 3 times as much on prescription drug costs as 10 other high-income countries (Australia, Canada, Denmark, France, Germany, Great Britain, Japan, the Netherlands, Sweden, and Switzerland).
+The U.S. pays generalist physicians’ salaries that are 1.4 to 2.5 times higher.

 It might be worth it for Americans to pay twice as much for health care as people in other developed countries if the care we received were twice as good.
 However, studies indicate that’s not the case.
 Compared with the rest of the world, America gets low marks for: